ibmdb/node-ibm_db/README.md

 ## Prerequisite

+- Make sure your system has C++ compiler installed that support C++11 standard.

-- For higher versions of node (When building with Node 4 onwards) the compiler must support C++11.
-Note the default compiler on RHEL 6 does not have the required support.
+- For non-windows platforms: gcc compiler version >= 4.8.3 is required to install `ibm_db`.
+Default compiler on RHEL 6 does not have the required support.
 Install a newer compiler or upgrade older one.

+- For Windows: compiler is optional as `ibm_db` comes with pre-compiled binary on Windows64 for node.js version >= 4.x.
+To compile code on Windows, VC++ 2015.3 v14.00 (v140) or Visual Studio 2017 is required.

-- Python 2.7 is needed by node-gyp.
+- Python version >= 2.7.0 && < 3.0 is required by node-gyp.
 On z/OS, Python 2.7.13 or higher, but lower than Python 3.0, is required.

 - On distributed platforms, you do need not to install any Db2 ODBC client driver for connectivity. `ibm_db` itself downloads and installs an odbc/cli driver from IBM website during installation.
 Just install `ibm_db` and it is ready for use.